abruzzi/react-application-is-not-a-thing/readme.md

 });
 ```

-Apart from the elegant and declarative APIs in React, the pure functions and virtual DOM stuff are also brilliant in making the code readable and performant.
-But developers start to struggle when they need to send a network request to the backend service or perform page navigation as these side effect is making the component not so “pure”.
-And once you have to consider these different states, either the global state or local state, things quickly get complicated, and the dark side of the user interface emerges.
+Apart from the elegant and declarative APIs in React, its pure functions and virtual DOM are also brilliant in making the code readable and performant.
+But developers start to struggle when they need to send a network request to a backend service or perform page navigation, as these side effects make the component less “pure”.
+And once you consider these different states (either global state or local state), things quickly get complicated, and the dark side of the user interface emerges.

 Developers have tried to fix these problems in many different ways.
-State management like `redux` or `mobX` was popular for a while until people realised it was way too complicated.
-Also, each library seems to have its own paradigm, terms and patterns, and there are always too many new concepts more than you need to build a “simple” front-end application.
+State management libraries like `redux` and `mobX` were popular for a while until people realised they were way too complicated.
+Also, each library seems to have its own paradigm, terms and patterns, and there are always more concepts  than you need to build a “simple” front-end application.

-To make the matter worse, the backend never returns the data the front-end expects, so there will be many logic to convert data from one shape to another, do a few calculation, etc. I’ll address soon in an example below.
+To make this matter worse, the backend never returns the data the front-end expects, so there will be a lot of logic needed to convert data from one shape to another, perform calculations, etc. I’ll address this in an example below.

 ### Frontend applications have many parts